ekalavya-cmd/code-snippet-manager/README.md

 - Navigate to the client directory: `cd client`
 - Serve the client files: `serve`
-- The client will be available at `http://localhost:5000` (default port for `serve`).
-Open this URL in your web browser to access the application.
+- The client will be available at a dynamically assigned port, which will be displayed in the terminal output (e.g., `http://localhost:<port>`).
+Open the provided URL in your web browser to access the application.

 ## Usage